RENTON, Wash. – The Seattle Seahawks did not play Sunday, but they still had a loss to deal with Monday.

 “We’re just really disappointed for him,” coach Pete Carroll said.

-Walter Thurmond becomes Seattle’s starting left cornerback, a promotion that he appeared ready for when he started at New York on Oct.
+Walter Thurmond becomes Seattle’s starting left cornerback, a promotion that he appeared ready for when he started at the New York Giants on Oct.
 9. The Seahawks also have rookie Richard Sherman and Roy Lewis, who can be activated this week after missing the first six weeks of the regular season recovering from knee surgery.

 Does Seattle expect Trufant to be ready to come back for training camp in 2012?